oscar-davids/geokeytool/README.md

 ## Hashing Function

-To strengthen the keys against any type of guessing or brute forcing attach we use a double hashing with a compute intensive hashing algorithm.
+To strengthen the keys against any type of guessing or brute forcing attacks we use a double hashing with a compute intensive hashing algorithm.

 In our PoC we use BCrypt but any hashing function that introduces a time/cost variable will work, for example SCrypt or Argon2.